ziapeltagames/six-winters/docs/RULES.md

 | <img src="rules_images/up-card.png" width="100" height="100" /> | <img src="rules_images/capitol.png" width="100" height="100" /> | <img src="rules_images/spyglass.png" width="100" height="100" /> | <img src="rules_images/cowled.png" width="100" height="100" /> | <img src="rules_images/catapult.png" width="100" height="100" /> | <img src="rules_images/stone-throne.png" width="100" height="100" /> | <img src="rules_images/magic-swirl.png" width="100" height="100" /> |

 * **Location** - This obstacle comes into play attached to the location with the obstacle's name in its text box
-* **Support Threat** - This obstacle comes into play at the end of a session if the support threat track is increased at or above the obstacle difficulty
+* **Support Threat** - This obstacle comes into play at the end of a session if the support threat level is at or above the obstacle difficulty
-* **Technology Threat** - This obstacle comes into play at the end of a session if the technology threat track is increased at or above the obstacle difficulty
+* **Technology Threat** - This obstacle comes into play at the end of a session if the technology threat level is at or above the obstacle difficulty
-* **Espionage Threat** - This obstacle comes into play at the end of a session if the espionage threat track is increased at or above the obstacle difficulty
+* **Espionage Threat** - This obstacle comes into play at the end of a session if the espionage threat level is at or above the obstacle difficulty
-* **Military Threat** - This obstacle comes into play at the end of a session if the military threat track is increased at or above the obstacle difficulty
+* **Military Threat** - This obstacle comes into play at the end of a session if the military threat level is at or above the obstacle difficulty
-* **Diplomacy Threat** - This obstacle comes into play at the end of a session if the diplomacy threat track is increased at or above the obstacle difficulty
+* **Diplomacy Threat** - This obstacle comes into play at the end of a session if the diplomacy threat level is at or above the obstacle difficulty
-* **Sorcery Threat** - This obstacle comes into play at the end of a session if the sorcery threat track is increased at or above the obstacle difficulty
+* **Sorcery Threat** - This obstacle comes into play at the end of a session if the sorcery threat level is at or above the obstacle difficulty

 ### Difficulty

 The upper left of the obstacle shows its difficulty from 1 to 6.
-This comes into play when taking the **Overcome Obstalce* action.
+This comes into play mainly during the [**overcome obstacle**](#overcome-obstacle) action, but can also impact when threat obstacles are unlocked.

 ### Region

 Below the difficulty is a region symbol.
-This shows which region deck the obstacle starts in.
-It is possible for obstacles to move to a different region deck.
+This shows which region's obstacle deck the obstacle starts in.
+It is possible for obstacles to move to a different region deck over the course of the campaign.

 ### Threats